 Dog Ear Cleaners Might Help Your Pooch!

 Dog ear cleaners can be used on an occasional basis to remove any signs of debris and buildup and help prevent any infections recurring.
 Use a clean cotton pad or cotton ball to apply home remedies to the external areas of your dog’s ears only.
+If you’re looking to purchase something to use, we recommend the PetMD Wipes below.

 What To Avoid— Home Remedies for Dog Ear Infections that Can Be Dangerous